CGM Deep Dive

 A familiar pattern from 2008

 The pattern is not unique to diabetes technology.
 Before the 2008 financial crisis, institutions created increasingly complex mortgage products and described the risks as manageable.
-Many regulators, operating within the limits of their frameworks and knowledge, did not intervene decisively.
 When the system eventually collapsed, it was often framed as an “unforeseeable Black Swan”.

 The people most affected were not those who designed the products.
 They were borrowers who trusted the system, families whose financial foundations collapsed, and ultimately, the public who underwrote the bailout.
 The structural dynamic was: